Get protected, get immunized.

 COVID-19 vaccines protect against the SARS-CoV-2 virus (also known as COVID-19).
 The virus causes an infection in the lungs and airways and is a type of respiratory illness.
+In some cases, the infection can cause problems with other organs or other parts of the body.
 Go to

 ahs.ca/covid to learn more about COVID-19.

-There are 2 types of COVID-19 vaccines approved for use in Canada:
+The following COVID-19 vaccines are approved for use in Canada:

-You should get an mRNA COVID-19 vaccine if you’re age 5 years or older.
 Everyone is at risk of COVID-19.
+You should get an mRNA COVID-19 vaccine if you're age 6 months or older.
 COVID-19 vaccines are free.

 In some cases, children under age 18 years may be able to give their own consent.